rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 Attribute mapping policies describe a means of extracting a set of well-known identity attributes from a signed SAML assertion produced by an |idp|.
 This section provides the following information:

--  Examines a sample SAML assertion in detail.
+-  Examination of a sample SAML assertion in detail.

--  Describes the attributes that need to be extracted from the assertion for |service| to work.
+-  Description of the attributes to extract from the assertion for |service| to work.

--  Walks through the construction of a mapping policy that extracts those attributes from the assertion.
+-  Construction of a mapping policy that extracts those attributes from the assertion.

 The SAML assertion
 ==================

-When an |idp| successfully authenticates a user, it presents Rackspace Identity with a SAML assertion, much like the following:
+When an |idp| successfully authenticates a user, it presents Rackspace Identity with a SAML assertion, like the following:

 .. code-block:: XML